Orika Africa

 • Binoculars

-• Sunscreen, insect repellent, lip balm with SPF
+• High-SPF sunscreen, insect repellent, and SPF lip balm

 Additional gear for gorilla & chimpanzee trekking

-• Walking stick (optional; locally carved sticks are often available free at the trailhead)
+• A walking pole or stick (optional; locally made sticks are often available at the start of the trail, sometimes free of charge)

-Important: Plastic bags are banned in Rwanda and may not be brought into the country.
-Most upscale properties require long trousers for men at dinner.
+Important: Plastic bags are entirely prohibited in Rwanda and cannot be imported into the country under any circumstances.
+Most upscale lodges enforce a dress code requiring men to wear long trousers at dinner.

 Gorilla Trekking